zestai/zrp/README.rst

 Install
 _______

 Install requires an internet connection.
 We recommend installing zrp inside a `python virtual environment <https://docs.python.org/3/library/venv.html#creating-virtual-environments>`_.
+The package has been tested on 3.7.4, but should likely work with 3.7.X.
 ::

  pip install zrp